MVPWorkshop/dot-acp-ui/CONTRIBUTING.md

 When creating new components please follow the atomic design principles we have implemented.
 Check the src/components/(atoms, molecules, organism) structure we follow.

+If you are adding any new Library that has a config file please add the config file to the src/app/config folder.